pyblish/pyblish-nukassist/README.md

 ### Installation

-pyblish-nuke depends on [pyblish-base](https://github.com/pyblish/pyblish-base) and is available via PyPI.
+pyblish-nukeassist depends on [pyblish-base](https://github.com/pyblish/pyblish-base) and is available via PyPI.

 Ensure Pyblish for NukeAssist is on your `PYTHONPATH` and run this within NukeAssist.